Nathan Nocchi ’17

 In your own words, how do you feel about being awarded this opportunity?

-I am truly blessed to have been given this opportunity here at Moravian College.
+I am truly blessed to have been given this opportunity here at Moravian University.
 I would want to encourage all students to consider conducting research in this manner.